LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class-basic.md

 1. For Delivery Type select **Virtual**.
 1. A Virtual Meeting Host field appears with Custom Virtual Classroom as the selection and a URL field beside it.
 Input your streaming service's **meeting URL** in the URL field.

 Expand the Instructors section to create a user account for your instructor if it is needed and add them to the class.
-If your instructor is already in the TMS, skip to the Add Instructor instructions below.
+If your instructor is already in the Skillable TMS, skip to the Add Instructor instructions below.
 1. Click **Create Instructor**.
 This opens a Create User page in a new tab.
     1. Input the user's information; required fields are:
         1. **First Name**